 - Prince Edward Island’s Top 3 Neighborhoods

-- 2. Charlottetown – Where to Stay in Prince Edward Island on a Budget
+- FAQs About Where to Stay in Prince Edward Island

-- 3. Summerside – Where to Stay in Prince Edward Island for Families
+- Final Thoughts on Where To Stay in Prince Edward Island

 Located close to all the action of Downtown Charlottetown, The Great George Hotel is a charming and sophisticated option for accommodation in Prince Edward Island.
 Guests can enjoy the relaxed atmosphere of this historic property, spending the night in comfortable guest rooms decked out with antique furniture and period features.